 How To Make Cloud Dough

-We made our cloud dough with vegetable oil to make it edible and ultimately taste safe.
+We made our cloud dough recepie with vegetable oil to make it edible and ultimately taste safe.
 Edible does not mean eat it by the spoon full!
 It means that if your toddler were to take a taste said toddler would be perfectly fine.

 To make cloud dough mix in the 1:8 ratio.
 That is 1 cup of oil to 8 cups of flour.